Get access to everything we publish when you sign up for Outside+.

 - Reduce odors by placing silica gel desiccates (those moisture-absorbing packets found in shoe boxes and other packages) into your trash bag, then double-bagging it.

-- Carry versatile sanitary wipes instead of flimsy toilet paper.
+- Carry versatile sanitary wipes or a backcountry bidet instead of flimsy toilet paper.